 Mountains as Biodiversity Hotspots through time

 A central aim of this research is to establish a general framework for assessing the origination and maintenance of diversity gradients over deep time.
-Merging evidence from the modern-day and fossil records, I aim to answer such questions as: What are the relative roles and rates of speciation, extinction and immigration in generat-ing topographic diversity gradients?
+Merging evidence from the modern-day and fossil records, we aim to answer such questions as: What are the relative roles and rates of speciation, extinction and immigration in generat-ing topographic diversity gradients?
 How does the evolution of ecological and functional diversity relate to species diversity in dynamic, complex landscapes?

-Present-day diversity for rodents, based on species ranges from NatureServe and compiled at a resolution of 0.1 deg, in relation to elevation.
+Present-day diversity for rodents, based on species ranges from IUCN and compiled at a resolution of 0.1 deg, in relation to elevation.
 Species richness is highest in the topographically complex and tectonically active western region.

 Today, species' diets, habitat preferences, and ecological interactions can vary in relation to broad-scale climate and environmental gradients.
 Likewise, climate, vegetation, and land-use change have had a dramatic impact on the environment and ecological dynamics across the United States over the past 100 years.
 The stable isotopic composition of small mammals from modern trapping efforts and historical museum specimens offer a window into changing species ecology over space and time.